 - There is no OEM Technical Service Bulletin that supports the theory that transmission oil coolers expand when heated and trap contaminants.
 When we questioned an AC Delco engineer about "coolers have teeth" he indicated that brass materials were identified to cause this issue (there's the fact) and eliminated in most design and applications over 20 years ago (the twist).
 He further stated that the current metal materials used in the production of current oil coolers are stable well beyond any temperatures than a transmission could ever produce. - Thermal valves require heat to open (there's the fact) and a non-heated flusher cannot open thermal valves (the twist).
-OEM instructions do not require heat, but rather offer a two step process to flush the bypass circuit and then defeat the bypass valve to flush the cooler circuit.
+OEM instructions do not require heat, but rather offer process to bypass early valves and now thermal valves have nearly all moved inside the transmission.
 Think about this, if a heated flusher can open the thermal bypass valve then it would flush the cooler circuit only.
 The newly installed fresh transmission, upon cold start up, will flush any debris left in the cold bypass circuit right back into the new transmissions lube circuit.